apache/incubator-kie-kogito-examples/kogito-quickstarts/03-kogito-jobs-services-example/docker-compose/README.md

   For Windows:

-  Create a .env file with the content containing the version of the Kogito images you would like to run, example:
+  1. Create a .env file with the content containing the version of the Kogito images you would like to run, for example:

     KOGITO_VERSION=1.0.0

-  Then run
+  2. Execute the following command.

     docker-compose up